Should You Pay Off Your Mortgage Before Retirement or Invest? An Expert Weighs In!

 That’s the first and most important concern, that legally the advisor has to put your interest first.
 Then you want to look at competency and qualifications, and that’s complicated which is why I created my platform.

 I advise people to take a look.
 Where is the best place for them to reach you?

 Either on www.pamkrueger.com or www.wealthramp.com.
-Also, we do have a brand new PBS special that will air in 2018.
-In it we explain what a fiduciary advisor is and what a broker does at a brokers’ firm, that is selling products, and the difference between the two.
+Also, we do have a PBS special that aired in 2018.
+In it we explained what a fiduciary advisor is and what a broker does at a brokers’ firm, that is selling products, and the difference between the two.
 It’s especially tuned for women over 60.

 This is wonderful.
 I am so happy that we got the chance to chat with you.
 Thank you so much, Pam.
 I really appreciate it.

 Have you considered paying off your mortgage?
 What are your thoughts now?
 How important is your house to you?
 Please join the discussion below.